David Meerman Scott

 David Meerman Scott is an internationally acclaimed strategist whose books and blog are must-reads for professionals seeking to generate attention in ways that grow their business.
 Scott’s advice and insights help people, products and organizations stand out, get noticed and capture hearts and minds.
 He is author or co-author of ten books – three are international bestsellers.
 The New Rules of Marketing & PR, now in its 4th edition, has been translated into 26 languages and is used as a text in hundreds of universities and business schools worldwide.
 It is a modern business classic with over 300,000 copies sold so far.
-Scott also authored Real-Time Marketing & PR, a Wall Street Journal bestseller, Newsjacking, World Wide Rave, and the forthcoming he New Rules of Sales & Service (Fall, 2014).
+Scott also authored Real-Time Marketing & PR, a Wall Street Journal bestseller, Newsjacking, World Wide Rave, and the new hit book The New Rules of Sales & Service.
 He co-authored Marketing the Moon (now in pre-production as a feature-length film titled The Men Who Sold the Moon) and Marketing Lessons from The Grateful Dead.

 As a speaker, Scott’s high energy presentations are a treat for the senses.
 He’s informative, entertaining and inspiring.
 That he’s spoken on all seven continents and in 40 countries to audiences of the most respected firms, organizations and associations underscores the value he brings to audiences.
 Scott’s keynotes and masterclasses are an urgent call to action.
 Scale and media buying power are no longer a decisive advantage; what counts today is speed and agility.
 Real-Time is the mindset for the future – and content rules!
 His tailored presentations delve deep – offering strategies and tactics that help audiences seize the initiative, open new channels and grow their brand.
 His groundbreaking strategies don’t just slap social media onto dusty old strategies – they reinvent the way business engages the marketplace.
 Audiences walk away knowing how to use blogs, YouTube, Facebook, Twitter, Big Data and the newest tools like Newsjacking and to engage the media, crowd-source product development, increase sales, exert influence, disseminate ideas, build awareness and command premium prices by using speed as a strategic weapon.